Components for Internet Access Rules

 See information above.

-You will enable these options in a web profile that you will choose in a rule.
-See Manage Web Profiles.
+You will enable these options in a security profile that you will choose in a rule.
+See Add a Security Profile for Internet Access.

 Tenant Controls